alexaandru/go-sitter-forest/PARSERS.md

 # 359 Supported Parsers

-10 pending, 4 skipped regeneration, 334 have queries
+10 pending, 4 skipped regeneration, 20 missing queries

 <!--This entire file is automatically updated via automation, do NOT edit anything in here!-->
 <!--parserinfo-->